About Therapy

 Psychodynamic psychotherapy aims to increase the awareness of your ‘inner world’ and the influence it holds over your relationships, both from the past and in the present.
 It differs from most other therapies in that it aims for a much deeper change in personal and emotional development.

-We may meet once or twice a week for 12 to 24 months or more, but this would be decided between us, and after our work together has significantly developed we would work towards an agreed ending.
+We may meet once or twice a week for 12 to 24 months or more, but this would be decided between us.
+After our work together has significantly developed, we would work towards an agreed ending.

 Psychotherapy of this kind explores the connection between events in your early life (which may only be unconsciously remembered) and current disorder and distress.
 It can help you to access past and present fantasies, feelings, dreams and memories as an aid to healing.